UU-Human-Evolution/1MB438/Lab_3.md

 - *CytB*,
 - *COX1* and
 - *ND6*

 and download each sequence into a **separate FASTA file**.
-Make sure you mark them correctly.
+Make sure you name them correctly.

 We now want to search for these protein sequences **in our mitochondrial genomes** to identify the **corresponding coding regions in that nucleotide sequence**.
 For obvious reasons, we cannot directly align protein sequences with a nucleotide sequence as they are composed from a **different alphabet** and there are often alternative codons in the translation process, so the assignment of an amino acid to three nucleotides is ambiguous.